kjetilge/DecentSampler-Modo-Drums/README.md

 # DecentSampler-Modo-Drums
-Some GM drum samples I've made using MODO drum
+Some GM drum samples I've made using MODO drum as source.
-Here is a link to the patches/samples: [DecentPatches](https://www.jottacloud.com/s/2808382b0e52daa4ceca4a273a448d0a12f) THe patches typically has 7 velocity layers and 3 round robin groups
+Here is a link to the patches/samples: [DecentPatches](https://www.jottacloud.com/s/2808382b0e52daa4ceca4a273a448d0a12f) The patches typically has 7 velocity layers and 3 round robin groups
 ##The code looks something like the below

 ```